 In 2018, Netflix revealed that about 25% of its global streaming happens over mobile data networks.

 8. Increasing Streaming Video Quality and Speeds

-In March, YouTube, Amazon and Netflix announced that they'd be reducing their video streaming bitrates in Europe to avoid overwhelming the internet infrastructure there during the pandemic.
+In March 2020, YouTube, Amazon, and Netflix announced that they'd be reducing their video streaming bitrates in Europe to avoid overwhelming internet infrastructure during the pandemic.

 But even in the best of times, streaming video quality and speed can be a real challenge.